MicroLua/MicroLua/README.md

 ### Roadmap

-- **Add more bindings for the Pico SDK.** PWM and PIO are high on the list, followed by USB, Wifi and Bluetooth.
+- **Add more bindings for the Pico SDK.** PIO is high on the list, followed by USB, Wifi and Bluetooth.
 Eventually, most SDK libraries should have a binding.
 - **Improve threading performance.** A C implementation of the [`mlua.thread`](docs/mlua.md#mluathread) module, with a less naive timer list, could significantly improve event dispatch latency.